pivotal/docs-tap/scst-scan/policies.hbs.md

 ## <a id="gui-view-scan-policy"></a>Enable Tanzu Developer Portal to view ScanPolicy Resource

-For the Tanzu Developer Portal to view the ScanPolicy resource, it must have a matching `kubernetes-label-selector` with a `part-of` prefix.
+For the Tanzu Developer Portal (formerly named Tanzu Application Platform GUI) to view the ScanPolicy resource, it must have a matching `kubernetes-label-selector` with a `part-of` prefix.

 The following example is portion of a ScanPolicy that is viewable by the Tanzu Developer Portal: